Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 * Idea for SPP: Add a Thruster that can be attached to other objects which integrates hand gestures.
 -->

-Spatial Physics Playground began its life as me re-implementing a sample project in Apple's documentation, [Incorporating real-world surroundings in an immersive experience](https://developer.apple.com/documentation/visionos/incorporating-real-world-surroundings-in-an-immersive-experience).

-It's more of a sandbox than a real game, there's no objective or goals.
-You simply place physics objects into your room and interact with them by poking them with your finger, throwing them around your room, or attaching various objects to them like ropes or hoverballs.
-You can also change gravity, slow down time, and just generally mess around with the physics simulation provided by RealityKit.
+Spatial Physics Playground is more of a sandbox than a real game, there's no objective or goals.

+You place physics objects into your room and interact with them by poking them with your finger, throwing them around your room, or attaching various objects to them like ropes or hoverballs.
-{{<collapse summary="**Aside:** Well, actually...">}}

-> Well, *actually*, Physics Playground was **truly** conceived of while I was in college learning Unity.
-I made a simple physics toy where you used the mouse cursor to pick up and move cubes around an empty scene via a stretchy cable.
-Basically, a fidget toy.
->
-> I then re-opened that project when I got my HTC Vive and found it was just as fun to play around with in VR as it was on a 2D screen.
-When I got my Apple Vision, the idea obviously came back to me.
-This time, it would use your real-world environment as the backdrop for the physics simulation.
->
-> None of this really matters to the tutorial, though.
-So let's get back to it.

-{{</collapse>}}

 The elements like ropes and hoverballs are in a category of tools that I call "toys" which are really just excuses for me to implement things.
-There's a "marbles" tool which I used to figure out how to randomly place a lot of objects so it looks interesting when they fall.
-A "hoverball" tool ripped out of Garry's Mod, which lets physics objects float around your room.
-And so on and so forth.

 ![Some cylinders sitting on top of a platform suspended by hoverballs](./hoverball.jpg)
 {{% img-subtitle %}}
-*The hoverballs in action*
+*Hoverballs, the idea pretty much ripped out of Garry's Mod*
 {{% /img-subtitle %}}

 My previous experience with retrieving hand state was with implementing hand interaction with physics objects (i.e. poking them).

 That's pretty simple as far as detection goes, as all that I really need to do as a developer was place a physics object at the user's finger.

-Let's make an actual toy that uses hand gestures for some type of control.
-And since Garry's Mod was just such a great source of inspiration with my hoverball tool, how about we ~~steal~~ borrow another idea from it?
+Let's make a toy that uses actual hand gestures for some type of control.
+And Garry's Mod was such a great source of inspiration with the hoverball tool, how about I ~~steal~~ borrow another idea from it?

 ### The Thruster Toy